-There are three centers in Leros: Leros First Reception Center and Hotspot, Pikpa and Posidonas.
+There are three centers in Leros: Leros First Reception Center and Hotspot, Lakki unofficial accommodation and Lakki official accommodation.

-Leros First Reception Center and Hotspot run by the First Reception Service and the Ministry of Interior, has a capacity of 1,000.
-It currently accommodates 1,000.
+Leros First Reception Center and Hotspot is located in the Lepida region.
+It has a capacity of 1000.
+It currently accommodates 493.
 The main nationalities are Syrians.
 IOM Greece being funded by the CEB for the project "Financial Assistance from the Migrant and Refugee funds for IOM Migrants and Refugees in the Hellenic Republic" enhanced the operation of newly established mobile unit of the First reception Center in Leros with a total capacity of 80 places.
 IOM is also involved in providing equipment and personnel to the First Reception Service.
 Further on, IOM Greece will provide assistance to newly arrived migrants and refugees and ensure the identification, registration and screening of all newly arriving migrants and refugees.

-Pikpa is currently accommodating 200 migrants and refugees.
-It's a fully equipped facility (with kitchens and laundries) with special areas-playground, rooms for unaccompanied minors.
+Lakki unofficial accommodation center (Pikpa) has a capacity of 175.
+It's a fully equipped facility(with kitchens and laundries) with special areas-playground, rooms for unaccompanied minors.
 It is intended for families with small children regardless of their nationality.